 - Weather: IP65

-Best for: Homeowners who want dual-camera coverage for both visitors and packages, fast wire-free setup, and strong performance without overpaying.
+Best for: Homeowners who want dual-camera coverage for faces and packages, easy wireless installation, and strong value.

-Best Video Doorbell With No Subscription: Eufy Video Doorbell E340
+Best No-Subscription Video Doorbell Camera: Eufy Security Video Doorbell E340

 Specs